Career Definition of a Materials Coordinator

 Materials managers are comfortable leading others and are experts on quality control and managing resources.
-A general knowledge of sound business and management principles strategies is also helpful.
+General knowledge of sound business and management principles strategies is also helpful.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that the employment of purchasing managers working in the U.S. is expected to show little or no change between 2014-2024.
-While salary is largely dependent upon the size and success of the employer, the median annual salary earned by purchasing managers was $108,120 in May 2015, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that the employment of purchasing managers working in the U.S. is expected to show 5% growth between 2016-2026.
+While salary is largely dependent upon the size and success of the employer, the median annual salary earned by purchasing managers was $115,760 in May 2017, according to the BLS.

 Alternate Career Options